cloudfoundry/bbs/docs/11-d-dev-workdflow-revisioning.md

+---
+title: Development Worklow (Conventions for Revising API Endpoints)
+expires_at: never
+tags: [diego-release, bbs]
+---

-# BBS Conventions for Revising API Endpoints
+# Development Worklow (Conventions for Revising API Endpoints)

 The goal of this doc is to socialize conventions regarding the update of API endpoints in the BBS.
 Specifically, we want to establish conventions for adding revision numbers to endpoint routes and handler names.